Muar (town): History

+Early history

 Muar is rich in history as mentioned in many historical records and archaeological works.
-It is believed that the history of Muar started much earlier than the establishment of the Sultanate of Malacca.
-There were many accounts recorded about the early history of Muar.
-In 1361, it was claimed that Muar was a part of the Majapahit empire.
-Another account also stated that Parameswara, upon his exile from Temasik before proceeding to found Melaka, had established some settlements at Kota Buruk, Pagoh, Ulu Muar and Muar before reaching the place that would become Malacca.
+It is believed that the history of Muar began much earlier, predating the establishment of the Sultanate of Malacca.

+In 1361, it was claimed that Muar was a part of the Majapahit Empire.
+Another account also stated that Parameswara, upon his exile from Singapura before proceeding to found Malacca, had established several settlements at Kota Buruk, Pagoh, Ulu Muar and Muar before reaching the place that would become Malacca.

 Historically, Muar was also where the deposed heir of the Malacca Sultanate escaped to in 1511 following the Portuguese invasion launched from Goa by Afonso de Albuquerque.
-Muar played a role in resisting the Portuguese occupation of Malacca; the Kubu Bentayan fort was built by Sultan Mahmud Shah to repel seaborne invasions, before he was defeated and retreated further to Pagoh, this time witnessing the fall of his empire.
+Muar played a role in resisting the Portuguese occupation of Malacca; the Kubu Bentayan fortress was erected by Sultan Mahmud Shah to repel seaborne invasions, before he was defeated and retreated further inland to Pagoh, this time witnessing the fall of his empire.

-The Portuguese occupied Muar after that and built a fortress named Fortaleza de Muar to defend the colony against the attack of Dutch and Aceh instead at the same strategic site of Bentayan.
-The colonial British did just about the same thing at the Muar River site near Bentayan in defence against the advance of Japanese Imperial Army in the Battle of Muar in World War II.
-Muar is also the home for the one and only tomb of the seventh Malacca Sultanate, Sultan Alauddin Riayat Shah I (1477–1488).
-During the time of the beginning of Bugis immigration from Sulawesi Indonesia and their influence in Johor Sultanate, the five Bugis pioneer prince-brothers sea-warriors or rather pirates from Sulawesi, Indonesia; Daeng Marewah, Daeng Parani, Daeng Celak, Daeng Manambun and Daeng Kemasi said to have come to reside in Liang Batu, Lenga, Muar before they and their descendants become the influential Temenggungs and even rulers later.
+The Portuguese occupied Muar soon after and built a fortress, Fortaleza de Muar, to defend the colony against the attacks from the Dutch and Aceh instead at the same strategic site of Bentayan.
+The British did just about the same thing at the Muar River site near Bentayan in defence against the advance of the Japanese Imperial Army in the Battle of Muar in World War II.

+During the time of the beginning of Bugis immigration from Sulawesi and their influence in the Johor Sultanate, the five Bugis warrior princes – Daeng Marewah, Daeng Parani, Daeng Chelak, Daeng Menambun and Daeng Kemasi – said to have come to settle in Liang Batu, Lenga, before they and their descendants became influential Temenggungs and even rulers later.

-Muar, the Bandar Maharani, have been recorded by several historians, scholars and authors and in many important historical materials like old maps, poems, epics, manuscripts and books :
+Muar was also attested in many historical sources, varying from old maps, poems, epics, manuscripts and books :